Darshan-netha/A-Basic-Report-on-SalesData/README.md

 File: sample_sales_data.xlsx
 Contains the following columns:

-* Date – Order date
+* Product – Name of the product sold

-* Product – Item purchased
+* Price – Price of a single unit

-* Category – Product category
+* Customer_ID – Unique identifier for each customer

-* Region – Sales region
+* Region – Region where the sale occurred

-* Sales Amount – Total amount for the order
+* Total_Sales – Total sales amount for the transaction

-* Units Sold – Number of units sold

-* Salesperson – Staff who handled the order

 ---